Meredith; ferryboats; his trailer; fly-fishing; scotch; hopeless cases

 After finding his wife, Addison, in bed with his best friend, Mark, Derek left New York and moved to Seattle.
 There, he met Meredith and pursued a relationship.
 After a series of ups and downs, the couple finally got married!

 Derek comes from a very large family.
 He has four sisters.
 His father passed away when he was very young.
-Most recently, Derek and Meredith adopted a baby girl named Zola.
+Derek and Meredith have two children, Zola and Bailey.

 Nicknamed "McDreamy" by the hospital's female staff, Derek is known for his good looks, beautiful hair, charm and phenomenal surgical skill.
 He was shot in the chest by the Seattle Grace shooter, Gary Clark, and survived.
 Derek spearheaded a high profile Alzheimer's Trial, which were halted due to the suspicious actions of Meredith Grey.
 Afterwards, Derek took an interest in operating on hopeless cases.
 His reputation earned him an offer from Harvard.
 Most recently, Derek has a new son, Derek Bailey Shepherd.

 Sure he was a bit nerdy in the ‘80s, but that is precisely why we think the man who plays Dr. McDreamy himself is even MORE intriguing today.